seedstack/jdbc-addon/index.md

     property.specific.jdbc.prop = value
     property.prop.for.datasource = value

-If your app server declares a JNDI datasource:
+Alternatively, if you want to lookup the data source through JNDI you can use this configuration:

-    [org.seedstack.jdbc.datasource.datasource2]
+    [org.seedstack.jdbc.datasource.datasource1]
     jndi-name = java:comp/env/jdbc/my-datasource
     context = ...

 The `context` property is optional and can be used to specify a particular context name configured in [core support](/docs/seed/manual/core/jndi) to make the lookup.
-Otherwise the default context will be used.
+Otherwise the default context (named `default`) will be used.

-# JDBC Connection
+# Usage

 The following examples show how to get a JDBC connection.